-“I’m over 40 and I can’t lose weight and I have tried every diet and workout plan.”
-As we age there are a few factors that can contribute to stubborn weight loss and increased belly fat.
+“I’m over 40, I can’t lose weight, and I have tried every diet and workout plan.”
+As we age, there are a few factors that can contribute to stubborn weight loss and increased fat in unwanted areas.
 Most commonly, women will see body fat accumulation around the belly, butt, and thigh areas.
 In the past, that fat was easier to reduce with a week of “dieting,” but now that fat is harder to lose.
 It may feel impossible actually.
-Here are a few reasons why and how you can make a shift towards a more balanced body composition.
+Here are a few reasons why and how you can shift toward a more balanced body composition.

 1. Hormones Cause Weight Gain

-Women in their late 30’s to 40’s experience weight gain based on their chronological age.
+Women in their late 30s to 40s experience weight gain based on their chronological age.
 Okay, you knew that but listen to this.
-Women in their 40’s experience a shift in their body composition.
-Example: You are the same weight but have more body fat and less muscle mass based on their ovarian age.
+Women in their 40s experience a shift in their body composition.
+Example: You are the same weight but have more body fat and less muscle mass based on your ovarian age.
 What does that mean?
 The closer your ovaries are to menopause, the more fat you could be storing.
-Your muscle mass can decrease and your fat mass increase.
+Your muscle mass can decrease and your fat mass can increase.
 Typically, when professionals talk about “changing hormones in older adults,” women have less estrogen and men have less testosterone.
-This causes a shift in weight and can also cause your body to store fat in new areas.
+This causes a weight shift and can also cause your body to store fat in new areas.